aanderse/LdapRecord.com/source/docs/laravel/auth/testing.md

 This third line, we are asserting that the user we have created will automatically pass LDAP authentication.
-If we remove this line, attempting to authenticate as the user will fail, as they are not authorized inside of your fake:
+If we remove this line, attempting to authenticate as the user will fail, as they are not allowed to bind using your fake connection.

+---

 ```php
 $this->post('/login', [